 The Ibero-American Animation Quirino Awards together with Animation!
 Ventana Sur (Argentina) and Pixelatl Festival (Mexico), joined forces to create the Ibero-American Animation League.

 This alliance responds to the objective shared by the three events to promote the creation and development of audiovisual projects across the region, consolidating collaboration bonds among Ibero-American countries.

-In addition, in 2019 and 2020 other initiatives have been carried out from La Liga: Ibero-American artists have been invited to make their own version of the original logo designed by the Argentine Juan Pablo Zaramella.
-Studios from Chile, Argentina, Mexico, Colombia, Spain and Ecuador were the first ones to create pieces that circulated on social networks.
-You can see these pieces in this link.
+In addition, in 2019 and 2020 other initiatives have been carried out from La Liga: artists from all over Iberoamerica have been invited to make their reversal of the original logo designed by Argentine Juan Pablo Zaramella.
+Studies from Chile, Argentina, Mexico, Colombia, Spain and Ecuador were the first to create pieces that circulated on social networks.
+You can see all these pieces in this link.